xalisci/developer.chrome.com/site/en/blog/origin-trials/index.md

 bias toward also avoiding breakages in the API surface, which are often needed to improve the API.
 The final shipping API might be worse for it.

-In rare circumstances, if there was clear evidence that developers engaged with the origin trial and that their concerns were taken into account in the final API design and implementation, this breakage period may be skipped
+In rare circumstances, if there is clear evidence that developers engaged with the origin trial and that their concerns were taken into account in the final API design and implementation, this breakage period may be skipped
 [upon request](https://sites.google.com/a/chromium.org/dev/blink/launching-features#sites-canvas-main-content:~:text=If%20you%20wish%20to%20skip%20the,Ship%20imply%20approval%20of%20the%20request.).